microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authentication-update.md

 ## Response

 If successful, this method returns a `204 No Content` response code.
-It doesn't return anything in the response body.

 ## Examples